Ninc-Consulting/ninc_keyboard_tester/README.md

 The Fn key that is present on some keyboards does not trigger a key event on its own but only alters the key code of the key that is pressed together with it.
 Therefore, the logic for determining if the Fn key is used is specific for each keyboard layout.
 Which means that, while it is possible to check all other keys with the _All Keys_ layout, it is not possible to check the Fn key unless the keyboard layout is supported by the application.

-## Build a standalone exe file
+## Build a standalone exe file from the source code

-You can build a standalone exe file with either Docker or the .NET CLI.
+If you have the source code locally, you can build a standalone exe file with either Docker or the .NET CLI.
 If you're using Visual Studio you already have the .NET CLI installed.

 ### Install .NET Command-Line Interface (CLI)